GrUSP/2021.vueday.it/README.md

 ```
   content_2_beginning: "You are invited to apply for "
-  content_2_link_label: "a single conference ticket for rubyday"
+  content_2_link_label: "a single conference ticket for vueday"
   content_2_link_url: "https://forms.gle/K7b38LbqVuAJ61MK9"
   content_2_ending: "  .
 We will notify all applicants regarding the outcome of their application.
 We don’t cover travel/accommodation expenses."
 ```